AlexLiuSheng/CheckVersionLib/README_EN.md

   - force update function。Closing application in method of`dialogDismiss` and `onDownloadSuccess`，see demo for detail

-  - except for above method,you can also add some listenter
+  - except for above methods,you can also add some listener

                   setApkDownloadListener(this);